wonjong1234/pdsnd_github/README.md

 - washington.csv

 ### Credits
 This project was inspired by the Udacity Programming for Data Science with Python Nanodegree Program.
+The data was provided by Motivate, a bike share system provider in the United States.
+This project was developed collaboratively using Google Colaboratory